 Inexperience never stopped me from pursuing new opportunities; not knowing what I couldn’t do probably pushed me forward.
 So, lack of experience in business does not have to be a blocker and can often be an advantage.

-When considering how to start a business with no experience, take advantage of the many educational options available (whether formal or informal) and do the work to up-skill yourself.
+When you are considering to start a business without experience, take advantage of the many educational options available (whether formal or informal) and do the work to up-skill yourself.
 Leverage talented people around you, whether consultants, outsourced workers, full-time hires or partners (if you have them).

 And remember that even solo business business owners are not really alone.
 Family members and close friends are part of your support network.

-The most important hurdle to overcome is usually belief in your own abilities.
-So, be honest with yourself about your strengths and weaknesses and then take action!
+So, after all, the question may not be how to start a business with no experience.
+The most important first step to overcoming lack of experience is gaining belief in your own abilities.
+Be honest with yourself about your strengths and weaknesses, believe you can and then take action!